thommee/react-common-state-hooks/docs/hooks-api/use-list.md

 const setNewList = useCallback((newList: string[]) => setList(newList), []);
 ```
 #### Set new list by callback
-If value provided to `setList` is a function, it will be called with one parameter _oldValue_,
+If value provided to `setList` is a function, it will be called with _oldValue_ parameter,
 and returned value from this function will be set as new list.

 With this mechanism you can resolve new value based on old value.